 06 of 08

-This amaryllis relative is also grown from a bulb and like it's cousin, needs to be potbound to flower.
-Also like the amaryllis, Clivia go through a dormant period before sending up a flower stalk.
-They'll need total darkness at night, when they go dormant in late fall.
-The stalk will sprout anytime from December through April and normal care can be resumed.
-Flowers are usually some shade of yellow or orange.
+This amaryllis relative is grown from a bulb and, like its cousin, needs to be pot bound to flower, so do not plant it in a large container.
+Like the amaryllis, clivia goes through a dormant period before sending up a flower stalk.
+It will need total darkness at night when it goes dormant in late fall.
+Accomplish this by placing it in an unused closet or in a cardboard box.
+The stalk will sprout anytime from December through April, and then, normal care can be resumed.

 07 of 08

 Kalanchoe (Kalanchoe blossfeldiana)